aditharun/aditharun.github.io/posts/paper-sharing-platform.md

 ### A social platform for sharing scientific papers with friends and colleagues

-The basic premise of this tool would be to allow people to share the papers they read online.
-A living diary of the scientific content they read.
+###### A living diary of the scientific content we read, goodreads for science

-When choosing what to read, it would be nice to see what colleagues and friends have read.
+When choosing what to read, it would be nice to branch out from the medicine and statistics things I normally read.
+A good starting point would be to browse things my friends have read recently.

+Now that Bruce and I no longer live together and share magazines, how much easier would it be branch out if I was able to see the exact paper Bruce just read about biomimetically inspired nanogels for cancer immunotherapy.

+Sketching out some details, in case I ever have the inkling to actually sit down and write the code:

 Each account has a homepage where their posts are located.
 A post consists of two things: a) the paper's title, journal, link, and b) an optional caption spot for the account to write their thoughts, however brief on the paper.
 Each post has a comments section where discussion may happen, and a like button.
 Users can search and follow accounts, and their feed is composed of the accounts they follow.
 An optional feature includes feeds that contain posts similar to the user-followed content.